 Get ready to feast at 21 On Rajah!
 The halal buffet spread includes a wide variety of appetisers, main courses, and desserts at affordable rates.
 Great for large groups.

-21 On Rajah at Days Hotel Singapore, 1 Jalan Rajah, Singapore 329133, website
+21 On Rajah, Aloft Singapore Novena, 1 Jalan Rajah, Singapore 329133, www.21onrajah.com

-All Things Delicious: Halal brunch cafe
+All Things Delicious: Popular cafe with delicious bakes

 MUIS Halal-certified

-This homegrown halal cafe is well known for their delicious bakes and hearty menu options.
+This homegrown halal cafe is well known for its delicious bakes and hearty menu options.
 They also often take orders for festive periods such as Hari Raya and Christmas, so always check out their Instagram to be in the know of their latest delivery offers!

-All Things Delicious, 34 Arab Street #01-01, Singapore 199733, website
+All Things Delicious, 34 Arab Street #01-01, Singapore 199733, www.allthingsdelicious.sg

-ASAP & Co: Halal steak restaurant
+ASAP & Co: Premium steaks

-ASAP & Co, 70 Telok Ayer Street, #01-01, Singapore 048458, website
+ASAP & Co, 70 Telok Ayer Street, #01-01, Singapore 048458, www.asapnco.sg

-Asian Market Café: Halal buffet restaurant
+Asian Market Café: Buffet restaurant with Asian delicacies

 MUIS Halal-certified

-Asian Market Café at Fairmont Singapore, 80 Bras Basah Road, Singapore 189560, Tel: (+65) 6431 6156, website
+Asian Market Cafe, Fairmont Singapore, 80 Bras Basah Road, Singapore 189560, Tel: (+65) 6431 6156, www.fairmont-singapore.com

-Beanstro: Halal restaurant in MBS
+Beanstro: Halal restaurant in MBS with artisanal coffee

 MUIS Halal-certified

 Looking for halal food in MBS?
 Beanstro is a go-to family-friendly spot right by the canal in The Shoppes at Marina Bay Sands, where you’ll see sampans rowing by and occasionally water cascading down the vortex too!
-Expect brunch bites, pastas and delicious barista-made drinks (Beanstro is by The Coffee Bean & Tea Leaf after all!).
+Expect brunch bites, pasta and delicious barista-made drinks (Beanstro is by The Coffee Bean & Tea Leaf after all!).
 This halal cafe makes for a perfect pre-show meal if you’re catching a concert or performance at the Sands Theatre.

-Beanstro, 2 Bayfront Avenue, #B2-20 20A The Shoppes at Marina Bay Sands, Singapore 018972, website
+Beanstro, 2 Bayfront Avenue, #B2-20 20A The Shoppes at Marina Bay Sands, Singapore 018972, www.coffeebean.com.sg

 Muslim-owned